 Hunting requires 3 hours.
-Choose one party member and have them Thread the Needle below WIS and above 9 to successfully hunt d6 rations.
+Choose one party member and have them Thread the Needle above 9 and below WIS to successfully hunt d6 rations.
 For each downgrade of an arrows' usage die, decrease the lower bound of the roll by 1.
 For instance, if the party decreases an arrows' usage die from d10 to d6 (two downgrades), then a successful hunt is a roll below WIS and above 7.